orchidsoftware/orchid.software/source/en/docs/installation.md

 ## Create user

-To create a user with maximum permissions you can run the following command with a username, email and password:
+To create a user with maximum permissions, you can run the following command with a username, email, and password:

 ```php
 php artisan orchid:admin admin admin@admin.com password